Road Runners Club of America Certified Coach

 Daisy has achieved many personal running goals through competing in races ranging from a few miles to a full marathon.
 Running always leaves her feeling energized and ready to face the world, but her greatest goal and pleasure is helping others know the joys and satisfactions of setting and achieving their own personal health objectives.
 She explains that the experience can be, "truly life changing."
-This will be Daisy's fourth season with Team Challenge.
+This will be Daisy's fifth season with Team Challenge.

 Our coaches, with their 50+ years of combined experience and their fun yet uniquely different styles, WILL get you from couch to completion!

 With the Rock ‘n’ Roll Las Vegas Half Marathon fast approaching, for runners eager to get into the thick of night time racing, here are 4 tips to help you prepare to take on the night: